 If you’re looking into the DUI diversion program, keep in mind that each case is handled individually.
 Other circumstances during or after the event may influence the decision on the matter, and the State Attorney’s Office (SAO) will decide who is eligible to participate in the RIDR Program.
 The state attorney particularly looks at how you treated the officer on the night of your arrest.
 If you were rude or disrespectful, it may take a special approach to qualify you for the RIDR program.

-At the start of the RIDR, the SAO will assign you a level.
-These levels are primarily driven by your BAC (breath alcohol) levels and the scene of the arrest.
+At the start of the RIDR program, the SAO will assign you a level.
+These levels are primarily driven by your BAC (breath alcohol) levels at your arrest.
 The facts will determine if you’re eligible and at what level you’ll be sentenced at.
 If you refuse to take the breath test at the time of your arrest, you’ll automatically be sentenced to a Level 2.

-At the time of arraignment in which the court reads the charges against you, you’ll be required to waive the right to a speedy trial if you’re focused on the DUI diversion program.
+At the time of arraignment, in which the court reads the charges against you, you’ll be required to waive the right for a speedy trial if you’re trying to get on the DUI diversion program.
 Instead, a disposition date will be set for approximately 60 days out.
 During these 60 days, you’ll be required to complete a list of pre-plea sanctions to be turned in to the SAO before your scheduled deposition.
 If you hire an attorney, you will not need to attend the Arraignment, and we can handle the details of getting you enrolled in the program.

 Under the Pre-Plea Sanctions, you agree to: